-The CTDA requires all Depositors to furnish elements equivalent to the DLF's Shareable Metadata Guidelines MODS Levels of Adoption Level 1 in accordance to the CTDA MODS Implementation Guidelines that can be found on CTDA's main website.
+The CTDA requires all members to furnish elements equivalent to the DLF's Shareable Metadata Guidelines MODS Levels of Adoption Level 1 in accordance to the CTDA MODS Implementation Guidelines that can be found on CTDA's Resource Center and at:

 (http://wiki.dlib.indiana.edu/confluence/pages/viewpage.action?pageId=28331).
-The CTDA also requires all Depositors to furnish elements needed to share records with data providers such as ResearchIt or DPLA.
+The CTDA also requires all members to furnish elements needed to share records with data providers such as ResearchIt or DPLA.